scds/intro-regex/introduction.md

 Grep search commands would look like this: `g/regular expression/p`, where `g` and `p` are additional flags standing for "Global" (search the whole document) and "Print" (print all line results) respectively.
 Shortening regular expression to 're', you get `g/re/p`, or grep.
 Grep therefore stands for "Global search for Regular Expression and Print matching lines".

-From there on, many programming languages, text editors, text analysis tools, and other applications started supporting regular expressions in one form or another.
+From then on, many programming languages, text editors, text analysis tools, and other applications started supporting regular expressions in one form or another.

 ### What can Regular Expressions be used for?